Christmas in Nepal – Celebration 2024/2025

 When does Christmas fall in Nepal?

 Nepal observes the December 25th date of Christmas, and many of its Christmas traditions are “imported” from the West.
-Believers will attend Christmas parties with friends and family, exchange presents, and decorate their homes with Christmas lights and Christmas trees.
+Believers will attend Christmas parties with friends and family, exchange presents, and decorate their homes with Christmas lights and trees.

-Is there a holiday for Christmas in Nepal?
+Is there a Christmas holiday in Nepal?

 Why is Christmas celebrated in Nepal?